 Challenge:

-Typically, a large oil and gas company IT team receives more than 500 passwords reset requests daily.
+Typically, a large oil and gas company's IT team receives more than 500 password reset requests daily.
 The process is repeatable and takes around 30% of the time of an average IT team member.

 Solution: